m-patterson-wearable/BlandAltmanPy/README.md

 # BlandAltmanPy
+Python package for performing statistical validation on the results of a regression model compared to the gold standard measurements.

 Python script to perform Bland-Altman statistical analysis on two vectors of data.
 Create a BlandAltman class with your data and call methods to automatically generate Bland-Altman statistics and graphs.
 Statistics and graphs are based on the gold standard Bland-Altman style statistical comparison preseented in [[1]](https://pubmed.ncbi.nlm.nih.gov/2868172/) and [[2]](https://mail.biochemia-medica.com/assets/images/upload/xml_tif/Giavarina_Davide-Understanding_Bland_Altman_analyses.pdf).

 The Bland-Altman method was introduced in a 1986 journal paper by those authors and presented methods for assessing validation of a new measure compared to a gold standard measure.
 These statistical methodologies have become the gold standard for comparing data from a novel medical device.